khaytsus/rigtool/README.md

   * It would be nice if I could set PMS Lower 1 and PMS Upper 1 and start scanning PMS 1
  * Load, modify, and save configuration
   * Modifying would be limited to simple variables, not complex ones like band privileges.
+ * Handle FM a little better, right now mode change isn't made if >10mhz and radio mode is FM to fix FM memories getting flipped to USB.

 ### Known Bugs/Limitations